 From the above results a large proportion of surveyed teachers report that even though they may have access to calendars, to-do lists, and other classroom management tools the challenges they face are seriously eroding their family time.
 Plus leaving them behind with important areas such as planning and marking.

 The figures confirm that the majority of teachers face:

 1. Significant barriers in achieving time with the family.

 2. An overall workload or organisation which prevents them keeping up with their marking and planning within industrial hours, commonly made up by working many more unpaid hours.
 Thus, making the 40 hour week become a 60+ hour week.

 3. Lack of access to efficient tools which will enable teachers to reduce out of hours load, and restore some or all of their teacher work-life balance.

 Further, half of the teachers that do use these common tools are still clearly suffering the same challenges and work-life impairment.
 Fresh, integrated approaches are needed to ensure teachers can manage more of their performance in the official work hours and have more time and enjoyment with family or for personal interests.
-My research shows this to be true, which resonates with my own experience.
+My research shows this to be true.